Select Page

 Analysis

-While analyzing and making adjustment plans for these nonstandard data sets, TMLS realized how much easier this process would have been if there had initially been standardized API outputs from each of the participants to use for alignment.
+While analyzing and making adjustment plans for these nonstandard data sets, DMLS realized how much easier this process would have been if there had initially been standardized API outputs from each of the participants to use for alignment.

 The Acceleration Point